Contract Vocabulary: 20 Business English Words to Know Before You Sign

 12. Standard form contract

-I’m sure you’ve noticed many mobile phone, hotel and car rental contracts look similar and that’s because they use standard form contracts.
+I’m sure you’ve noticed many mobile phone, hotel and car rental contracts look similar.
+That’s because they use standard form contracts.

 13. Breach of contract